DerfJagged/360wiki/Software/Utilities/XeXmenu.md

 ### CopyDVD

 This option will copy the contents of an inserted DVD to the current  directory in the file manager.
-A full tutorial can be found [on the ripping page](https://www.reddit.com/r/360hacks/wiki/ripping#wiki_ripping_with_xexmenu).
+A full tutorial can be found [on the game backups page](https://360.consolemods.org/modguide/gamebackups/backupgames.html).

 ### PatchXex